 Petroleum was discovered in the eastern governorates during the 1980s and 1990s.
-Production is always franchised to foreign oil companies, but oil has brought the government an unprecedented source of income.
+Production is always franchised to foreign oil companies, but oil has brought the government an unprecedented income source.

-This resulted in a stronger state, capable of establishing basic social and medical institutions throughout the country.
-This in turn resulted in the challenging of tribal autonomy, as more people became dependent on income from national government programs in education, health, and the social services.
-However, most of the oil revenue has benefited only a small group of already wealthy people within and surrounding the Saleh regime.
+This resulted in a stronger state capable of establishing basic social and medical institutions throughout the country.
+This, in turn, resulted in the challenging of tribal autonomy, as more people became dependent on income from national government programs in education, health, and social services.
+However, most oil revenue has benefited only a small group of already wealthy people within and surrounding the Saleh regime.

-In 2005, oil revenues accounted for 12.5 percent of the GDP, for 67 percent of government income, and for 86 percent of export revenues.
-In 2009 these figures rose to 30 percent, 70 percent, and 63 percent, respectively, underlining the absence of a significant economic structure in Yemen besides that related to the production of oil.
+In 2005, oil revenues accounted for 12.5 percent of the GDP, 67 percent of government income, and 86 percent of export revenues.
+In 2009 these figures rose to 30 percent, 70 percent, and 63 percent, respectively, underlining the absence of a significant economic structure in Yemen besides oil production.

-As calculated by the World Bank, oil production is already decreasing, and Yemen’s known reserves of oil will run out in 2017, but exploration of new fields is under way, not only in the eastern desert, but also in the Arabian Sea and the Red Sea.
+As calculated by the World Bank, oil production is already decreasing, and Yemen’s known oil reserves will run out in 2017.
+Still, the exploration of new fields is underway, not only in the eastern desert but also in the Arabian Sea and the Red Sea.
 Yemen and Total have discovered a large natural-gas field in the eastern lowlands.
 Production, under foreign management, began in 2009.

-Exploration and production are largely in the hands of foreign companies, under franchise from the Yemeni oil ministry.
+Exploration and production are largely in the hands of foreign companies under franchise from the Yemeni oil ministry.
 The companies American Hunt and Total are major producers in Yemen.
-They have been attacked by tribes – who want a larger share of the profits – at production sites and even in the capital, Sanaa.
+They have been attacked by tribes – who want a larger share of the profits – at production sites and even in Sanaa’s capital.

-Most of the oil produced is sold as crude oil, although some is refined in Aden.
-Additional refineries are being built, in al-Hudayda and at al-Salif, at the end of the pipeline that runs from the oilfields to the Red Sea.
+Most of the oil produced is sold as crude oil, although some are refined in Aden.
+In al-Hudayda and at al-Salif, additional refineries are being built at the end of the pipeline that runs from the oilfields to the Red Sea.